LuisPeregrinaPSL/C4C2020/README.md

 There is a GPS tracking component monitoring if the users moves enough to consider that they leave home.

 **Benefits**
-Government will be able to optimize resources
-Quick insights about the results of measures implemented for Stay at home initiatives Better understanding of areas that may require more help
+Government will be able to optimize resources utilization Quick insights about the results of measures implemented for Stay at home initiatives Better understanding of areas that may require more help